 - Swimmers arrive at the latest by noon on Sunday, March 29th so that they can check-in, and acclimate, before the first workout.

-- The first practice is on Sunday, March 19th at 3pm.
+- The first practice is on Sunday, March 29th.
 Swimmers will have recommended lanes but there may be some shuffling to make sure all swimmers are comfortable with their lane assignments.

 - Monday through Friday will mostly be “two-a-days,” with a practice in the morning and a practice in the early evening.
 You’ll have time to grab a long lunch and check out the beach, or nap, most days.